-NOTE: There are three different music playback options for your Enduro watch.
+NOTE: This section is about three different music playback options for your epix watch.

 - · Third-party provider music

 - · Personal audio content

-- Music stored on your phone
+- · Music stored on your phone

-On a Enduro watch, you can download audio content to your watch from your computer or from a third-party provider, so you can listen when your phone is not nearby.
-To listen to audio content stored on your watch, you can connect Bluetooth headphones.
+On a epix watch, you can download audio content to your watch from your computer or from a third-party provider, so you can listen when your phone is not nearby.
+To listen to audio content stored on your watch, you can connect headphones with Bluetooth technology.